nextcloud-releases/all-in-one/migration.md

     ```
     **Please note:** The exact name of the database export file is important! (`database-dump.sql`)<br>
     And of course you need to to use the correct name that the Postgresql database has for the export (if `$PG_DATABASE` doesn't work directly).
 1. At this point, you can finally install Nextcloud AIO on a new server/linux installation, enter your domain in the AIO interface (use the same domain that you used on your former installation) and wait until all containers are running.
 Then you should check the included Nextcloud version by running `sudo docker inspect nextcloud-aio-nextcloud | grep NEXTCLOUD_VERSION`.
+Also install all apps via the apps management site that were installed on the old Nextcloud installation.
+Otherwise they will show as installed, but will not work.
 1. Next, take a backup using Nextcloud AIO's built-in backup solution (so that you can easily restore to this state again) (Note: this will stop all containers and is expected: don't start the container again at this point!)
 1. Now, we are slowly starting to import your files and database.
 First, you need to modify the datadirectory that is stored inside the database export:
     1. Find out what the directory of your old Nextcloud installation is by e.g. opening the config.php file and looking at the value `datadirectory`.